rayzkaunda/datarigs.github.io/_posts/2019-02-26-building-and-deploying-a-machine-learning-model-to-predict-a-diabetic-patients-hospital-length-of-stay-on-aws.md

 import re
 from sagemaker import get_execution_role

-# get execution role
 role = get_execution_role()

-# enter your s3 bucket where you will copy data and model artifacts
+bucket = 'datastorez'# enter your s3 bucket where you will copy data and model artifacts prefix = 'sagemaker/Diabetic-prediction' # place to upload training files within the bucket
-bucket = 'bucket'
-# place to upload training files within the bucket
-prefix = 'sagemaker/DEMO-asteroid-prediction'
 ```
 Next, we import the necessary imports for our model and visualizations.